 If you don't have a temple or the cash for a fancy one, you can easily improvise one with inexpensive materials.

 If your loom doesn't have side supports, attach a curtain rod to the side of your loom.
+If you don't want to do that, install an eye screw behind the breast beam where it meets the side of the loom and thread your rope/string through the eye screw.

 Take a couple of, 1lb bags of dried beans (found at the grocery store) or rice and cover them with cloth.
 Bend a paper clip to make a hook on the bags.
 Then tie some string to the "hook".
-Attack tarp clamps or suspender clips to the other end.
-You can find tar[ clamps in the hardware store in the rope and tarp section.
+Attach tarp clamps or suspender clips to the other end.
+You can find tarp clamps in the hardware store in the rope and tarp section.
 Sturdy suspender clips can be reclaimed off used suspenders from the thrift store.
 I like the suspender clips the best as I found trying to unlock the tarp clamps hurt my arthritic hands.
 The suspender clips are easier to work.